top of page

 Why the "Net Worth" Question Is the Wrong Starting Point

-Most people assume trusts are only for the wealthy because of how they have been portrayed in popular culture.
-The term "trust fund" conjures images of multi-generational wealth and estate tax strategies.
-But the type of trust that most families actually need — a revocable living trust — has nothing to do with estate taxes and everything to do with avoiding probate.
+Most people assume trusts are only for the wealthy.
+The term "trust fund" brings to mind multi-generational wealth and estate tax strategies.
+But the type of trust most families actually need, a revocable living trust, has nothing to do with estate taxes.
+It has everything to do with avoiding probate.

-The federal estate tax exemption in 2026 is approximately $15 million per individual.
+The federal estate tax exemption in 2026 is approximately $15 million per individual and $30 million per married couple.
 Unless your estate exceeds that threshold, estate taxes are not a factor in your decision.
 For the vast majority of American families, the reason to create a trust is probate avoidance, not tax planning.

 Probate is the court-supervised process of distributing your assets after you die.
 Here is what it can cost your family: